rubencg195/WalkingSpider_OpenAI_PyBullet/README.md

-# WalkingSpider - RL Training for Quadruped Robot Locomotion
+# RL Training for Quadruped Robot Locomotion

-Train a simulated 8-legged spider robot to walk using reinforcement learning (PPO).
+Train a simulated 4-legged quadruped robot (spider robot) to walk using reinforcement learning (PPO).
+The robot has 8 controllable joints (2 per leg).
 Uses PyBullet for physics simulation and OpenAI Gym for the RL environment.

 ## Quick Start